sparktsao/HappyCat/README.md

 # HappyCat

-A compact, recruiter-friendly machine learning project that demonstrates a clean malware-classification workflow on tabular features.
+A compact machine learning project that demonstrates a clean malware-classification workflow on tabular features.

 ![HappyCat](happycat.jpg)